 There is much more to say, but now it's time to hear from you.
 The story of Five Directions is also your story.
 What happens when you make space for yourself in mind, body, heart, will, and spirit?
 What happens when you listen to the voices of all these parts of you through the precise and loving medium of written language?
 What happens when you create space for all these parts of you within a supportive network of community?
 What happens when you make space for each of these parts of you through ritual?

+Feel free to share in the comments below.
 I'm looking forward to working with you and hearing your version of the story of Five Directions!